Skip to content

 # Always emit events with these tags even if they're not in scope

-_always_emit_tags = ["affiliate", "target"]
+_always_emit_tags = ["affiliate", "seed"]

 # Bypass scope checking and dns resolution, distribute immediately to modules

-# This is useful for "end-of-line" events like FINDING and VULNERABILITY
+# This is useful for "end-of-line" events like FINDING

 _quick_emit = False